AdobeDocs/commerce-operations.en/help/configuration/cli/run-support-utilities.md

 Adobe Commerce uses these backups, also referred to as _dumps_,to analyze issues that require access to your code.
 A typical scenario follows:

-1. You are having an issue with your Magento store and you contact Adobe Commerce Support.
+1. You are having an issue with your Commerce store and you contact Adobe Commerce Support.
 1. Support determines they need to see your code or database to reproduce the issue.
 1. You back up the code to a `.tar.gz` file.